What is Humanities @ Work?

-Employers can choose from the many Humanities to Go offerings in our speakers bureau or request customized programs to fit their needs.
+Employers can choose from this list of available Humanities to Go offerings or request customized programs to fit their needs.
 Our programs can be used as part of team-building exercises, diversity training, or personal development and enrichment efforts.
 Call or email us with your request for a Humanities @ Work program, and we will work with you to find an appropriate program and schedule an event at a time that is convenient for your staff (lunchtime programs are a popular choice).
 New Hampshire Humanities will provide evaluation tools after the event to assess how well the program met the employer’s goals.

 Read more about the value of the humanities in the workplace:

 *If your company is a member of the NH Business & Industry Association OR the NH Business Committee for the Arts, please let us know when you book the program.
 Once confirmed, the discount will be applied and your company will be invoiced accordingly.

 “At a time when worker retention and talent recruitment is a leading concern for employers, cultural programming offers businesses another tool in fostering a vibrant workplace.
 Many employers recognize that providing these opportunities create more well-rounded, engaged employees who are more likely to stay and work in New Hampshire.”
 JIM ROCHE, PRESIDENT, BUSINESS & INDUSTRY ASSOCIATION